RobSchilderr/nextjs-native-starter/README.md

 The project is structured using Turborepo, with one repository for the web application and another for the mobile apps.
 For authentication and session management, we use Supertokens and have official support from their team to continue supporting secure auth on all platforms.
 The React components for both are shared using a `ui` package.
 Besides that, we share the lib, configs and other operations.

+### 2026 Update

+This starter is still a fun way to set up a proof of concept for a mobile app and web app without a lot of complexity.
+However, the versions here are quite outdated and some of the architecture has aged—**I would not recommend this for a real production app**.
+That said, with the latest LLMs you can definitely prompt your way into a cross-platform app!

+Interested in a professional cross-platform architecture with Capacitor or React Native/Expo?
+Feel free to contact me via Twitter, Discord, or my website.
+I've been in this space since 2020 and would be happy to help.

 ---